beistehen/ili2fme-website/index.md

 For FME Versions prior to FME 2023 a FME Desktop Professional Edition is needed.
 For the current FME Form / FME Flow Editions no restrictions apply.

-The methods below are only required, if you want to override the version of ili2fme that is distributed by Safe Software.
+The methods below are only required if you want to override the version of ili2fme that is distributed by Safe Software.

 ### by using the MSI file

-just double-click the msi file (This will install ili2fme into your current FME software folder)
+Just double-click the msi file.
+This will install ili2fme into your current FME software folder.

 ### by using the ZIP file